Congress isn’t waiting on Trump to tackle high housing costs

 The Senate’s ROAD to Housing Act — led by South Carolina Sen. Tim Scott, a Republican, and Massachusetts Sen. Elizabeth Warren, a Democrat — had passed late last year as part of a broader package but was ultimately stripped from the final bill negotiated with the House.
 The Senate is expected to vote on a standalone version of its bill in the coming weeks.

-The House’s companion bill, introduced by Arkansas Rep. French Hill, a Republican, is called the Housing for the 21st Century Act.
+The now-passed House bill was introduced by Arkansas Rep. French Hill, a Republican, as a companion to the Senate’s ROAD to Housing Act.

+The Senate’s bill, led by South Carolina Sen. Tim Scott, a Republican, and Massachusetts Sen. Elizabeth Warren, a Democrat, had passed late last year as part of a broader package but was ultimately stripped from the final bill negotiated with the House

 The House measure is narrower than the Senate’s version, containing 25 provisions compared with the Senate’s 40.